CodeIntelligenceTesting/jazzer/README.md

 A complete Maven example project can be found in [`examples/junit`](examples/junit).

-### CI Fuzz

-The open-source CLI tool [cifuzz](https://github.com/CodeIntelligenceTesting/cifuzz) makes it easy to set up Maven and Gradle projects for fuzzing with Jazzer.
-It provides a command-line UI for fuzzing runs, deduplicates and manages findings, and provides coverage reports for fuzz tests.
-Moreover, you can use CI Fuzz to run your fuzz tests at scale in the [CI App](https://app.code-intelligence.com).

 ### GitHub releases

 You can also use GitHub release archives to run a standalone Jazzer binary that starts its own JVM configured for fuzzing: